Why Accuracy Matters on a Nutrition Label

 When you break down the word “micronutrient” in a similar fashion, we have “micro” which means small and our self-explanatory word “nutrient” again.
 So where are these “small nutrients” on a nutrition facts label?
 They can be found in the vitamins and minerals listing at the base of the food label.
 Some of these micronutrients would include vitamin a, vitamin c, vitamin d, iron and calcium, to name a few.

 It might seem like no big deal, but as we have just learned, one ingredient can make a world of a difference.
-And in the long run, is an extra label really as pricey as a product recall?
+And in the long run, is an extra-label really as pricey as a product recall?
 Accurate nutrition reporting for all of your products is vitally important for not only your FDA compliance and accuracy in nutrition reporting but your bottom line as well.
 Now you know why Accuracy Matters on a Nutrition Label/

 Want to save yourself a product recall and ensure you have accurate nutrition reports and correct micro and macronutrient counts for your nutrition labels?